mkshaikh15/Emailer/README.md

     public async Task SendEmailAsync(MailRequest mailRequest);

-    Call it by: await SendEmailAsync(MailRequest mailRequest)
+    This Task is requested in the API Controller whenever requested Call it by: await SendEmailAsync(MailRequest mailRequest)
-    It is populated through form-data from a controller.
+    The mailRequest object is populated through form-data from a controller.
 See Project README.md.
     Make sure to reference the DLL from this library to test it out.